TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 #### Targeting a Turbo Frame from Outside

-We can also do the opposite!
+We can also do the opposite.
 We can make a link that exists outside of our Turbo Frame act as if it was inside of the Frame and update it.
 This time, we set the `turbo-frame` data attribute to point to the ID of the specific frame.
 Lets say we want to designate a turbo frame to show either a list of posts or a list of images:

 ~~~erb
 <%= link_to "Show Posts", posts_path, data: { turbo_frame: "list-region" } %>